openshift/microshift/docs/contributor/image_mode.md

 ```

 Otherwise, a new volume group should be set up for MicroShift CSI driver to allocate
-storage in `bootc` MicroShift images.
+storage in `bootc` MicroShift containers.

 Run the following commands to create a file to be used for LVM partitioning and
 configure it as a loop device.